Welcome to St. Patrick Catholic School!

 Parents/guardians are welcome to visit the school to discuss an issue with teachers or administrators.
 In keeping with the Board’s Access to School Premises Policy, all doors will remain locked during school hours.
 Our Safe Welcome Program provides an intercom and camera at the main door of the school for all visitors to communicate with the office prior to entering the school.
 This enhances the safety of students and staff.
 Please remember that anyone coming into the school must first sign in at the office and obtain a Visitor’s badge.
 (Parents/guardians are not allowed access to the school yard before school or during recesses and noon hour.)
 At recess time, the school yard is well supervised and staff will question anyone whose presence is not expected.
 Each member of staff is wearing photo ID and is identified on duty with a safety vest.

-If a parent/guardian needs to pick up his/her son/daughter during the school day, this must be facilitated at the office.
+If a parent/guardian needs to pick up his/her son/daughter during the school day, this must be facilitated through the office.
 Members of the office staff will call the student down to the office to be signed out.
 If parents send a friend/relative/designate to pick up their child, please advise the school in advance and ask the designate to provide photo identification at the office.
 If the student returns to school before dismissal, he/she must sign back in at the office so that his/her attendance can be monitored. |

 Attendance Matters - Make Every Day Count |